 For example, when I enter ‘best products for camping’ into Google, I see many options, including:

 - Cabin style tents

 - Survival shovels

 Then apply the three high-converting content types (best list, how-to guide, product review) to each above.
-Let’s use cabin style tents as an example for content to create:
+Let’s use cabin-style tents as an example of content to create: